milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

         .video('wrong-side-seg1.mp4').volume(0.2).open();
 ```

-Using a series of browser popups to talk about what im up to.
+Using a series of browser popups to talk about what was up to.
 It was right after Christmas and full of sad girl vibes.
 This one maybe not.

 I also introduced you to "pasatempos" the Greek word for sunflower seeds.
-As a practice of stimming… of collectivly passing time.
+As a practice of stimming… of collectively passing time.
+And also a cultural practice that demarks borders.

 ```js